Can you get a mortgage using dividends?

 What if you have bad credit?

-It can still possible to get a mortgage as a company director with bad credit, but you may face higher interest rates, need a larger deposit, or be asked for more detailed documentation.
+It can still be possible to get a mortgage as a company director with bad credit, but you may face higher interest rates, need a larger deposit, or be asked for more detailed documentation.
 Some specialist lenders are more open to applicants with past credit issues, especially if your business finances are strong.

 A broker can help you identify these lenders and manage the application to increase your chances of approval.